-Canada Campgrounds & RV Parks
+Canada Campgrounds and RV Parks

-Canada Regional, Municipal and Community Campgrounds and RV Parks: Canada campgrounds managed by local communities and regional districts.
-Tend to be easy access campgrounds located within city limits.
+Canada campgrounds and RV Parks managed by local communities and regional districts tend to be easy access campgrounds located within city limits.
 Campground hosts are, generally, on site.
 Some of the parks are managed by local interest groups.
 Amenities could include serviced and unserviced sites, washrooms, showers, picnic shelter, beach, boat launch, food concession, equipment rentals, playgrounds, walk to town, etc. Paid admission for campgrounds.

-Privately Owned Canada Campgrounds: Campgrounds and RV Parks owned and managed by the private sector.
+Canada campgrounds and RV Parks owned and managed by the private sector.
 Campgrounds vary on all fronts - from size of campsite to quality of service to amenities provided.
 Campsites tend to be smaller and more packed together.
 Private campgrounds are located within city limits and throughout rural areas of Canada.
 Owners tend to live on site.
 Amenities could include serviced and unserviced sites, washrooms, showers, beach, boat launch, food concession, equipment rentals, playgrounds, pools, gift shops, etc. Paid admission for campground.

 Campgrounds designed for RVs only.
 All RV pads tend to be serviced and with power and tv hook ups.
 Most RV Resorts are located close to urban centres while some are located in remote wilderness areas.
 Most are accessed from paved roads.
 Amenities could include a club house, bbq shelter, games room, tv room, common lounge area, group fire pits, washrooms, showers, beach, boat launch, food concession, equipment rentals, gift shops, restaurants, etc. Paid admission for RV campground.

 Remote wilderness campgrounds accessed via a hiking, backpacking, mountain biking, horseback riding, boating, canoeing or kayaking adventure.
 No road access is available to most wilderness campsites.
 Campsites are bare-bones, no frills camping.
 Many provide a tenting area, pit toilets and food caches.
 Some provide huts and cabins.
 All supplies are packed in and must be packed out leaving no trace behind.
-Most of the wilderness campsites are located in remote national and provincial parks.
+Most of the wilderness Canada campgrounds are located in remote national and provincial parks.
 Paid and free admission for wilderness camping.